Dementia Behaviors, How To Recognize Them, And What To Do About Them

-It's better to let the subject you're arguing go for the moment and focus on the need.
 Talk to them kindly without touching them or hovering over them.
 Walk away for a moment to give them space and time to work it out for themselves.
 Then, you can talk to them more to find out how they would like you to help.
 Even if you can't do what they ask of you, you can listen to them and acknowledge their needs.

 Recognizing Dementia Sleep Behaviors

 The dementia patient might wake up in the middle of the night and not know the time.
-Rather than trying to find out, they may go about their day as if it's morning.
+Rather than trying to find out, they may go about their day as if it were morning.
 They may also have a problem with not feeling tired if they haven't done anything active all day.
 Dementia patients may wander at night, making safety an issue.

 What To Do

-It can be difficult to recognize when someone is hallucinating.
+It can be challenging to recognize when someone is hallucinating.
 Someone may cock their ear to the side as if listening, but they may have it in that position for another reason.
 Try not to jump to the conclusion of a dementia hallucination.
 You might be able to find out by simply asking them.
 If they don't or can't answer you, some signs to watch for are:

-- Watching an empty part of the room intently, as if something interesting or alarming is happening there.
+Watching an empty part of the room intently, as if something interesting or alarming is happening there.